 Within each workstream, we run transformative projects with state and regional governments on topics including: zero emission vehicles, reducing methane emissions, transitioning to low carbon industry, developing pathways to long-term emissions reduction and improving greenhouse gas emissions tracking and reduction efforts.

 More information on all of our workstreams and projects can be found here.

 What is the "Under2 Memorandum of Understanding (MOU)"?

-The Under2 MOU is a climate agreement that brings together state and regional governments willing to make a number of key commitments, including reducing greenhouse gas emissions equivalent to 80 to 95 percent below 1990 levels or to less than 2 annual metric tons per capita by 2050.
+The Under2 MOU is a climate agreement that brings together state and regional governments willing to make a number of key commitments.
+This includes reducing greenhouse gas emissions equivalent to 80 to 95 percent below 1990 levels, or to less than 2 annual metric tons per capita by 2050.
 All governments that sign and endorse the Under2 MOU make up the Under2 Coalition.